Anas-Odeh/Image-Format-Conversion-App/README.md

 ![image](https://github.com/Anas-Odeh/Image-Format-Conversion/assets/133384773/69813a86-6cff-4eff-ad81-e21207dc1b17)

-2.Select the input folder of images you want to convert.
+2.Click on the Select the input folder of images button you want to convert.

 3.Choose the desired image format you would like to save as.

-4.Hit Start Analysis.
+4.Hit Start Analysis button.

 5. The Results will be save automatically to the same input folder you select it.